Burt Reynolds, star of film, TV and tabloids, dead at 82

 “My career is not like a regular chart, mine looks like a heart attack,” he told The Associated Press in 2001.
 “I’ve done over 100 films, and I’m the only actor who has been canned by all three networks.
 I epitomize longevity.”

-Reynolds was candid about his flops, his regrets and about his many famous friends.
-He would call posing nude for Cosmopolitan one of his biggest mistakes because it undermined the respect he had gained for “Deliverance.”
-He revered Spencer Tracy as an early mentor and came to know Johnny Carson, Clint Eastwood, Frank Sinatra and many others.

-“Burt Reynolds was one of my heroes,” tweeted Arnold Schwarzenegger.
-“He was a trailblazer.
-He showed the way to transition from being an athlete to being the highest paid actor, and he always inspired me.
-He also had a great sense of humor – check out his Tonight Show clips.
-My thoughts are with his family.”

 Born in Lansing, Michigan and raised in Florida, he was an all-Southern Conference running back at Florida State University in the 1950s.
 Reynolds appeared headed to the NFL until a knee injury and an automobile accident ended his chances.
-He dropped out of college and drifted to New York, where he worked as a dockhand, dance-hall bouncer, bodyguard and dish washer before returning to Florida in 1957 and enrolling in acting classes at Palm Beach Junior College.
+He dropped out of college and drifted to New York, where he worked as a dockhand, dance-hall bouncer, bodyguard and dish washer before returning to Florida in 1957 and enrolling in acting classes.

-He won the Florida Drama Award in 1958 for his performance in the role John Garfield made famous in “Outward Bound.”
-He was subsequently discovered by a talent agent at New York’s Hyde Park Playhouse.

-Early theater roles included performances in “Mister Roberts” and “Look: We’ve Come Through.”

 In the 1960s he made dozens of guest-star appearances on such TV shows as “Bonanza,” ”The Twilight Zone” and “Perry Mason.”
 His first film role came in 1961’s “Angel Baby,” and he followed it with numerous other mediocre movies, the kind, he liked to joke, that were shown in airplanes and prisons.